Food and Drink

 Beverages in secure lidded containers and small snack items that are not messy, noisy or strong-smelling are permitted in the library.
 Please dispose of all trash in trash receptacles located throughout the library and leave all spaces clean for the next person.

-Smoking is not permitted in any area of the library, including restrooms, stairwells and group study rooms.
+Smoking, e-cigarettes, and vaping are not permitted in any area of the library, including restrooms, stairwells and group study rooms.

-Noise and Cellular Phones
+Noise and Cell Phones